CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 <br>

+### 🔬 Default Configuration (All Phases Disabled)

-To reproduce the ablation experiments, use the following default configuration:
+To reproduce the ablation experiments, start with this baseline where all custom phases are disabled:

 <pre>
 # ═══════════════════════════════════════════════════════════════
-# 🔬 Ablation Study - Default Configuration
+# 🔬 Ablation Study - Default Configuration (Baseline)
 # ═══════════════════════════════════════════════════════════════

 # Training Settings